oadpoaw/packages/packages/shorten/README.md

 # shorten
-Shorten a string at a given maximum length.
+Shorten a string at a given max length.

 ```sh
 npm install @oadpoaw/shorten